Home

 The Turing Test is not a set test — it’s more of a concept.
 However, there are many versions of The Turing Test.
 They include:

 • A quiz in which a person will ask the opposite participant several questions.
-This quiz often ask abstract or emotional questions, and the answers to these questions will often be judged based on the context of the answers.
+This quiz often asks abstract or emotional questions, and the answers to these questions will often be judged based on the context of the answers.

-• CAPTCHA programs, which require a human to answer a question based on images.
+• CAPTCHA programs, require a human to answer a question based on images.
 As of yet, CAPTCHA tests are not breakable by computers, and they are used by many websites as a sort of Turing gatekeeper.

 Many of these tests can be taken online, and these online tests can be taken by humans or computer programs that these individuals have created.
 Indeed, online Turing Tests are regularly taken by humans who are attempting to access certain websites or download software in order to prevent automated computer programs from accessing sensitive information.
 CAPTCHA tests are one such example.